-- abide by the BMA behaviour principles and Code of conduct - ensure effective working relationships between the officers and members - promote and ensure compliance with data protection legislation and confidentiality - ensure committee members are aware of their responsibilities in this area, monitor compliance and address any issues that may arise - work in partnership with the BMA secretariat and staff - facilitate change and address conflict within the committee/council - act as figurehead and spokesperson as appropriate - represent the BMA and the committee/council and the specialty/grade in discussions with stakeholders - keep up to date with developments - review committee/council governance, performance and skills - facilitate succession planning - plan, set the agenda and prepare for meetings with others as appropriate
+- Abide by the BMA behaviour principles and code of conduct (link to website) - Ensure effective working relationships between the officers and members - Promote and ensure compliance with data protection legislation and confidentiality - Ensure committee members are aware of their responsibilities in this area, monitor compliance and address any issues that may arise - Work in partnership with the BMA secretariat and staff - Facilitate change and address conflict within the committee - Act as figurehead and spokesperson as appropriate - Represent the BMA and the committee with stakeholders - Keep up to date with developments - Review committee governance, performance and skills - Facilitate succession planning

-- run meetings in accordance with governance guidance and BMA policy - ensure matters are dealt with in an efficient and orderly manner - bring impartiality and objectivity to meetings and decision making - maintain order during meetings, establish a finish time and prioritise items for discussion - ensure a fair and balanced discussion, giving every member an opportunity to contribute - including visitors as appropriate - aim to reach collective decisions and agreed action points, summarising these for members at the end of each agenda item and at the end of the meeting - ensure notes of meetings are accurate and timely and actions are taken and reported - ensure that regular reports to BMA council reflect the committees' work and position - encourage members to contribute to consultation responses - contribute to and help guide list server discussions - take action as necessary, and in consultation as appropriate, and make decisions on behalf of the committee between meetings - mentor less experienced committee/ council members
+- Plan, set the agenda and prepare for meetings with others as appropriate - Run meetings in accordance with governance guidance and BMA policy - Ensure matters are dealt with in an efficient and orderly manner - Bring impartiality and objectivity to meetings and decision making - Maintain order during meetings, establish a finish time and prioritise items for discussion - Ensure a fair and balanced discussion, giving every member an opportunity to contribute - including visitors as appropriate - Aim to reach collective decisions and agreed action points, summarising these for members at the end of each agenda item and at the end of the meeting - Ensure notes of meetings are accurate and timely and actions are taken and reported - Ensure that regular reports to BMA Welsh council and UK CC reflect the committees' work and position - Encourage members to contribute to consultation responses - Contribute to and help guide list server discussions - Take action as necessary, and in consultation as appropriate, and make decisions on behalf of the committee between meetings - Mentor less experienced committee members

-The chair will also take action and make decisions on behalf of WSASC between meetings.
-Refer to BMA guidance for chairing a meeting and the role profile online.
+The chair will also act and make decisions on behalf of WCC in between meetings.
+BMA guidance for chairing a meeting.